-It was during this time the Riese wrote a short letter home on January 10.
+It was during this time that Riese wrote a short letter home on January 10.
 In the letter, he told his parents he had lost all his personal belongings.
 He also said, “Things aren’t so bad here as you might think but I’m going to miss my birthday cake.”
 His mother received the letter the week that he celebrated his birthday.

 A composite tank company was formed under the command of Capt.
 Donald Hanes, B Co., 192nd the next day.
 Its job was to protect the East Coast Road north of Hermosa open and to stop Japanese tanks from attempting to use it to overrun the next defensive line that was forming.
 They were also to support the 31st Infantry.
 While in this position, the tanks were under constant enemy artillery fire.
 The rest of the tanks were ordered to bivouac south of the Abucay-Hacienda Road.
 When word came that a bridge was going to be blown, all the tanks were ordered out of the area, which included the composite company.
 This could have resulted in a catastrophe, but the Japanese did not take advantage of the situation.

 It was at the Pilar-Bigac area on January 14, 17th Ordnance had the opportunity to do long overdue tank maintenance.
 Six carloads of parts, ammunition, and fuel for the tanks had been sent into Bataan in November which allowed the company to replace worn-out tracks and engine parts.
 The tanks were sent back into action as they became available.
 In addition, the tanks received ammunition.
 While American and Filipino forces were withdrawing from Pilar-Bigac Line, the battalion prevented the Japanese from overrunning the position and cutting off the withdrawing troops.